Lawyers for Workplace Accidents & Injuries

 Electrocution

-A person can be electrocuted when coming into contact with an electricity source with a particularly strong current.
-The severity of an electrocution or shock injury is dependent upon the type of clothing the victim was wearing, the length of time exposed to the current, and the power of the electric current.
+A person can be electrocuted when coming into contact with an electricity source.
+The severity of an electrocution or shock injury is dependent upon the type of clothing the victim was wearing, the length of time exposed to the current, and the power of the current.

 Fallen Objects

-Fallen objects were the leading cause of disabling work injuries in 2020.
-Fallen objects can cause a variety of injuries, including lacerations, head injuries, and psychological trauma.
+Fallen objects were a leading cause of disabling work injuries in 2020.
+Fallen objects can cause a variety of injuries, including lacerations, traumatic brain injuries (TBIs), and psychological trauma.

 Machinery Accidents